mys-lang/mys/README.rst

 implementing missing features!

-Feel free to join the `Mys Discord server`_ if you have questions or suggestions, or simply want to know what is going on the the Mys community.
+Feel free to join the `Mys Discord server`_ if you have questions or suggestions, or simply want to know what is going on in the Mys community.

 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧